Week 4 (Sep. 2, 3, 5)

 - Put the data from all three data sets on the same graph; for each data set perform a power-law fit to the data.
 Does your fit match your expectations?

 - Using the kinematic equations we've learned this week, determine the acceleration of the ball from your graphs.
+How does the acceleration depend on the ramp angle?
+Make a plot.

 Classroom exercises: As a reminder, these are some of the problems we worked out in class…